-The South Carolina Department of Health and Human Services (SCDHHS) has branded this effort for HCBS with the tagline: Independent•Integrated•Individual.
+The SCDHHS has branded this effort for HCBS with the tagline:

+Independent • Integrated • Individual.
 This tagline was developed because home and community-based services help our members be independent, be integrated in the community and are based on what is best for the individual.

-$^{^{1}}$ A public institution is defined as an inpatient facility that is financed and operated by a county, state, municipality, or other unit of government.
+1 A public institution is defined as an inpatient facility that is financed and operated by a county, state, municipality, or other unit of government.

 SCDHHS recognizes that there will be challenges in implementing these requirements, but ultimately recognizes these changes are to better the lives of the individuals served through our waiver programs.
-SCDHHS is focused on the quality of the experience of people receiving home and community-based services, and as such will work with our providers to help them successfully make these changes.
+SCDHHS is focused on the quality of the experience of people receiving HCB services, and as such will work with our providers to help them successfully make these changes.